yeehaa123/elab/CHAT/platform.md

 Coding the Humanities projects are produced and stored under open licenses, which encourages the collaboration and reuse of the software tools by other institutions, companies or partners.
-In this sense, the platform triggers direct debate on the status of ICT in the humanities.
+In this sense, the platform triggers direct debate on the use of technology in the humanities.

 ## How does this research build on relevant state-of-the-art research?

-One of the premisses of this project is that there is hardly any state-of-the-art research on this topic.
-The digital tools that are used in humanities research are hardly ever made into a topic of discussion or reflection.
-The building of new custom made tools, such as the platform that we suggest, is even more rare.
-Companies offering online learning platforms like Apearo, Edx have no courses in this direction.
+One of the premisses of this project is that there is little state-of-the-art research on this topic.
+The digital tools that are used in humanities research are rarely topic of discussion or reflection.
+The building of custom made tools is even more rare.
+Companies offering online learning platforms like Apearo, Edx have no courses or software in this direction.
 There are programming courses offered for non-computer science students, but they often engage students with technical jargon and a perspective that lacks relevance to those with no such technological bias but a need to know what programming skills have to offer them.

 That being said, our project does build on some pioneering work by people such as Stefan Sinclair (McGill), John Willinsky (Stanford), Alan Liu (University of Santa Barbara), Geoff Bowker (UC Irvine), and Siva Vaidhyanathan (University of Virginia), all of which are involved as advisors in our project.

 ### Why the proposed research team would be the best to perform this research:

 + Our project team has a broad range of expertise on programming, software development, pedagogy, and our research covers several humanities disciplines, including Cultural Analysis, Literary Studies, Heritage Studies and Mediastudies as well as Computer and Information Science.

-+ We are directly involved in the development of digital humanities courses for a joint minor program at the UvA and VU and are already running two courses on programming for humanities students and are preparing a follow-up course.
-+ We have also organized and given workshops and crash courses on digital tools and programming for humanities researchers.
++ A pilot version of this project (platform and two courses, staff courses) is already under active development and is co-funded by the UVA and VU.

 + Joris van Zundert led the European COST Action 'Interedition' on international collaborative tool development and interoperability in the humanities.
 He studies the interaction between computer science, software development, and humanities.

-+ Jan Hein Hoogstad has a background in Philosophy, Mediastudies, Cultural Analysis and Literature, and has taught programming at Dev BootCamp.
++ Jan Hein Hoogstad has a background in Philosophy, Mediastudies, Cultural Analysis and Literature, and has taught programming at Dev BootCamp in San Francisco.

 + Marijn Koolen is Assistant Professor in Digital Humanities, has a background in Artificial Intelligence and information science.

-+ Robin Boast has worked in the digital humanities for over 30 years and currently teaches on Cultural Information Science, Neo-colonial information governance, and the history and sociology of digitally and collecting.
++ Robin Boast has worked in the digital humanities for over 30 years and currently teaches information governance, and the history and sociology of digitally and collecting.

 + Sabrina Sauer is an Assistant Professor at the University of Amsterdam.
-Her research has included examining what happens when the ideas of ordinary people become the starting point for the design of new ICT’s, and this platform pulls previously uninvolved humanities people into ICT's.
+Her research focus on the innovative contributions of everyday users on platforms such as this one.

 ### Plans for software and data management and sharing

-The platform will embrace open source culture and all contributions to the platform and projects developed on the platform are published using open licenses.
+The platform will embrace open source culture and all contributions to the platform and projects developed on the platform are published using a open-source (MIT) license.
 The students share their code projects on distributed repositories, which encourages re-use, altering and further development.

-- MIT

 ### Budget and Key Deliverables (1 page)